rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_template_create_report_type.rst

 Got to the ``__init__.py`` module of the package.
 In there, you need to implement the code creating :ref:`srcdir` for this template type.
-This is achieved by implementing the class Templater which must always be initialized (from the command line) with the following arguments:
+This is achieved by implementing the class Templater which looks like this:

 .. code-block:: python